hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p2-behavior-driven-development.md

    it unlocks the Gun
 {% endhighlight %}

-Once again, from looking at this description, you quickly understand about what a Gun can do in various cases.
+Again, from looking at this description, you quickly understand what a Gun can do in various cases.
 This saves you a lot of time and headache when reading tests.

 ## Translating into Swift